 Article XIV: Food Handling on Campus

-14.1 will conform to Provincial and Municipal Health Regulations when events which include the sale and/or service of food products are held on the University of Toronto Scarborough campus.
+14.1 Ahmadiyya Muslim Students’ Association will conform to Provincial and Municipal Health Regulations when events which include the sale and/or service of food products are held on the University of Toronto Scarborough campus.

 Article XV: Precedence of University Policies

-15.1 will abide by all pertinent University of Toronto policies, procedures, and guidelines.
-Where the University’s policies, procedures, and guidelines conflict with those of , the University’s policies, procedures, and guidelines will take precedent.
+15.1 Ahmadiyya Muslim Students’ Association will abide by all pertinent University of Toronto policies, procedures, and guidelines.
+Where the University’s policies, procedures, and guidelines conflict with those of Ahmadiyya Muslim Students’ Association, the University’s policies, procedures, and guidelines will take precedent.

 Article XVI: Legal Liability

-16.1 The University of Toronto Scarborough does not endorse the ’s beliefs or philosophy nor does it assume legal liability for the group’s activities on or off campus.
+16.1 The University of Toronto Scarborough does not endorse the Ahmadiyya Muslim Students’ Association’s beliefs or philosophy nor does it assume legal liability for the group’s activities on or off campus.

 Article XVII: Banking

-17.1 agrees to provide the name of the bank, the branch number and address, transit number, bank account number, and a list of all signing officers for all bank accounts opened in the organization’s name to the Department of Student Life, University of Toronto Scarborough.
+17.1 Ahmadiyya Muslim Students’ Association agrees to provide the name of the bank, the branch number and address, transit number, bank account number, and a list of all signing officers for all bank accounts opened in the organization’s name to the Department of Student Life, University of Toronto Scarborough.

 9 Appendix A: General Meeting Rules of Order